esp-cpp/esp-packaged-programmer-action/README.md

 Below is an example workflow file that:

 1. Builds the binaries using esp-idf's github action `espressif/esp-idf-ci-action`
-2. Zips the binaries and flash args into a single archive
-3. Uploads the zip file for other jobs to use
+2. Zips the binaries and flash args into a single archive, uploading it for other jobs to use
-4. Runs this action (`esp-cpp/esp-packaged-programmer-action`) to build those binaries into executable flashing programs for `windows`, `macos`, and `linux`.
+3. Runs this action (`esp-cpp/esp-packaged-programmer-action`) to build those binaries into executable flashing programs for `windows`, `macos`, and `linux`.